Pennsylvania Long-Term Care Insurance Benefits

 Call us.
 Or, you can login to your PA Health & Wellness account and fill out the Notification of Pregnancy form.

 Interpreter services are provided free of charge to you during any service or grievance process.
 This includes American Sign Language and real-time oral interpretation.

 If you need something translated into a language other than English, please call PA Health & Wellness.
 We can also provide things in other formats such as Braille, CD or large print.

 If you need an interpreter for your medical appointment, contact Pennsylvania Health & Wellness 8 am – 8 pm before your appointment.
 We will arrange for one to be at your appointment.

 PA Health & Wellness covers you for medically necessary transportation

-- Transporting you from an emergency room to another hospital because you need services that another hospital has to provide.
+· Transporting you from an emergency room to another hospital because you need services that another hospital must provide.

 We also offer additional transportation services that allow you greater access to the community!
 Receive up to 1 round trip service every three months.

 If you have an emergency, go to the nearest emergency room, call 911, or call the local ambulance service.
 In case of an emergency, PA Health & Wellness covers the ambulance costs.

 PA Health & Wellness does not cover routine transportation.
 However, we want to provide you with information about how to get to healthcare appointments.
 The Medical Assistance Transportation Program (MATP) can provide routine transportation to and from medical appointments.